jacobtennessen/MalariaHallmarks/README.md

 #Do this for every vcf file.

-To calculate 🔱 for a test of Repeated Shifts:
+To calculate TR (aka 🔱) for a test of Repeated Shifts:

 1. Use FstPerSite.pl on vcf data to calculate pairwise FST values between populations.